pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 ---
 title: Pivotal Elastic Runtime v1.5.0.0 Release Notes
 ---

+## v1.5.14 Patch

+This fixes a critical Linux kernel bug that led to unkillable AUFS container processes that make the Diego Cells and DEAs unresponsive.
+The bug was introduced in the previous kernel releases that addressed CVEs.
+The stemcell in this version of Elastic Runtime patches the bug.

 ## v1.5.13 Patch

 This patches [USN-2871-1](http://www.ubuntu.com/usn/usn-2871-1).
 Additional information can be found at https://pivotal.io/security.